-About the Trophy Cam
+About the Trophy Cam HD

-The Bushnell Trophy Cam is a digital scouting camera.
-It can be triggered by any movement of game in a location, detected by a highly sensitive Passive Infra-Red (PIR) motion sensor, and then take high quality pictures (up to 6MP still photos), or video clips.
+The Bushnell Trophy Cam HD is a digital scouting camera.
+It can be triggered by any movement of game in a location, detected by a highly sensitive Passive Infra-Red (PIR) motion sensor, and then take high quality pictures (up to 8MP still photos), or video clips.

-The Trophy Cam consumes very little power (less than 300mA) in a standby (surveillance) state.
-This means it can deliver up to six months stand-by operation time when the device is powered by eight AA alkaline batteries, and up to twelve months utilizing lithium AA batteries.
-Once motion in the monitored area is detected, the digital camera unit will be triggered at once (typically less than one second) and then automatically take photos or videos according to previously programmed settings.
-The Trophy Cam is equipped with built-in infrared LEDs that function as a flash, so that it delivers clear photos or videos (in black & white) even in the dark, and it can take color photos or videos under sufficient daylight.
-The Trophy Cam is designed for outdoor use and is resistant against water and snow.
-Your trail camera is one of the latest generation of Bushnell Trophy Cams, and includes many new or improved features, such as:
+The Trophy Cam HD consumes very little power (less than 0.25 mA) in a stand-by (surveillance) state.
+This means it can deliver up to six months stand-by operation time when the device is powered by the full capacity of AA alkaline batteries, and up to twelve months utilizing lithium AA batteries.
+Once motion in the monitored area is detected, the digital camera unit will be triggered at once (typically within one second) and then automatically take photos or videos according to previously programmed settings.
+The Trophy Cam HD is equipped with built-in infrared LEDs that function as a flash, so that it delivers clear photos or videos (in black & white) even in the dark, and it can take color photos or videos under sufficient daylight.
+The Trophy Cam HD HD is designed for outdoor use and is resistant against water and snow.

+Your trail camera is one of the latest generation of Bushnell Trophy Cam HD HDs, and includes many new or improved features, including:

-- Auto PIR Sensitivity-the camera monitors ambient temperature conditions and automatically adjusts the sensor/trigger signal to be more sensitive to slight variations in temperature on hot days, less sensitive on cold days. - Field Scan 2x with Live Trigger-The "time lapse" feature added in last year's models has been enhanced with the addition of the option for a second block of recording with its own start/stop times.
-Trigger signals generated by nearby wildlife activity will still generate additional photos/videos as they normally would, independently of the Field Scan operation. - Audio Recording capability in Video Mode.
+- Auto PIR Sensitivity-the camera monitors ambient temperature conditions and automatically adjusts the sensor/trigger signal to be more sensitive to slight variations in temperature on hot days, less sensitive on cold days. - Hyper NightVision-The IR LED Flash array now has increased range, brighter output and better coverage for improved nighttime images. - Field Scan 2x with Live Trigger-This "time lapse" feature includes the option for a second block of recording with its own start/stop times.
+Trigger signals generated by nearby wildlife activity will still generate additional photos/videos as they normally would, independently of the Field Scan operation. - GPS Geotag Capability-allows the user to input the longitude and latitude of the camera's position, which will be embedded in each photo file.
+This enables Google Earth, Picassa and other geotag enabled software to automatically show a map pinpointing each camera's location when a group of photos are reviewed on a computer.